donaldbraman/fbi-reta-data/README.md

 Y = core city of MSA
 N = not core city of MSA

 24  -  30		A7		Covered By.
 The ORI of the agency that submits crime data for the agency represented by the header.
 For example, a county will often submit a return which includes the crime data for a city within that county.
 This field is blank	if the agency is not a "covered-by."

 31			A1		Covered By Group.
 This is the group of the "covered-by" ORI above.
 32  -  37		A6		Last Update.
-The date the heading or mailing list
-information was last updated (MMDDYY).
+The date the heading or mailing list information was last updated (MMDDYY).
 38  -  41		A4		Field Office.
 The four-digit  numeric code for the FBI field office whose territory covers the agency.
 42  -  43		A2		Number of Months Reported.
-The highest "valued" month
-that was reported for the year by the submitting agency.
+The highest "valued" month that was reported for the year by the submitting agency.
 For example, if October was the last month submitted or is the only month submitted, "10" would be the value.
 This value also can be used to stop processing once October ("10") has been processed.
 Again, the value does not mean that there are necessarily 10 full months reported.
 It does mean that the tenth month is the last month reported on the return for the year.

 44			A1		Agency Count.
 Used to accumulate "agencies used" totals in various tabulations.
 This field is normally "1" but will be "0" for the U.S. Park Police and all State Police agencies whose ORI code ends in "SP" (or "99" in  California).

 Population Data Group (45 - 59) occurs 3 times.
 45  -  53		N9		Population Data -1  - Population.
 This is the	population of the City in the County below.
 54  -  56		A3		Population Data - 1 - County.
-This is the county in which the
-city is in.
+This is the county in which the city is in.

 POSITION		TYPE		DESCRIPTION
 57  -  59		A3		Population Data - 1 - MSA.
-If present, it is the code of the
-MSA in which it is located.
+If present, it is the code of the MSA in which it is located.
 60  -  74		15		Population Data - 2 - Group.
-If city resides in two
-counties, this is the second largest county population.
+If city resides in two counties, this is the second largest county population.
 75  -  89		15		Population Data - 3 - Group.
-If city resides in three
-counties, this is the third largest county population.
+If city resides in three counties, this is the third largest county population.

 NOTE:  Adding the three populations provides the total population of the city.
 90  -  98		N9		Population 1  - Last Census.
 99  - 107		N9		Population 2  - Last Census
 108- 116		N9		Population 3  - Last Census

 These are the populations taken from the previous census.
 The fields correspond to the meaning of the previous three Population Data Groups.

 117			A1		Population Source.
 No documentation exists that reflects the year to year code changes.
 This was the source for the current population.
-This can be from certain commercial publications, from a special census or extra population based on the data from prior years or from the census.
+This can be from certain commercial publications, from a special census or extra populationbased on the data from prior years or from the census.
 If unused, it should be blank.
 The code values are 1-9, but meanings of the codes are not available.

 118			A1		Follow-Up Indication.
 Periodically all agencies submitting 					RETURN-A's are checked to see if they have submitted a 					return for the preceding months.
 If not they are sent a "Follow-					Up" return.
 This indication is used to show if this particular 					agency should be sent a "Follow-Up".